k4u5hik/astro-kaushik-blog/src/pages/about.md

 Hi, I'm Kaushik.

 I'm a freelance accountant, bookkeeper and business owner from Sydney, Australia.
+Completed my MBA in 2007 from the University of Technology Sydney and continuing education since.
 In my free time I usually like to play with tech and learn martial arts.

 <div>
   <img src="/assets/kaushik.png" class="sm:w-1/2 mx-auto" alt="kaushik">